Kpytoo/COMP472_FinalProject_40245452/README.md

 To run this code, only execute the *Main_Driver.py* file.

 To run the code for training, make sure to *UNCOMMENT* lines 168, 179, 196, 207 inside *Main_Driver.py*.
-These lines use the training functions for each model and their variants.
+These lines use the training functions for each model and their variants and will retrain them.

 If you wish to just evaluate the models, keep the above mentioned lines *COMMENTED* and simply run the *Main_Driver.py* file.
 The application of the models are done automatically!